AprentiDigital/DSLDocumentation/glossary.md

 ### Test-Driven Development

-Introduced around 2000, this practice aimed to prevent developers from building incorrect code.
-The idea is that the developer writes tests before they write code in an effort to ensure that the code works according the the expectations that the developer has.
+The practice of Test-Driven Development was introduced around the year 2000 to prevent developers from building incorrect code.
+The idea is that the developer writes tests before they write code in an effort to ensure that the code works according the developer's expectations.

-This is different from BDD as the tests are written by the developer not in collaboration with the team.
+Test-Driven Development is different from Behavior-Driven Development, because the tests in TDD are written by the developer and not in collaboration with the team like in BDD.

 ### Ubiquitous language

-A subset of English (or any language) where all the works have a clear meaning understood by the people that work on the domain.
-This will be a tiny set of words relative to English, without synonims and few adjectives.
+A ubiquitous language is a subset of English (or any language) where all the words have a clear meaning understood by the people who work on the domain.
+In practice, a ubiquitous language will contain a tiny set of words relative to English, without synonyms and with few adjectives.

-The goal is to ensure that there is clarity in what is being communicated in this language, without any ambiguity.
-Examples where you would find ubiquitous langauge in real life are rules & regulations and work orders.
+The goal of a ubiquitous language is to ensure that the people using it have clarity in their communications, without any ambiguity.
+Some examples where you might find ubiquitous language in the workplace are rules, regulations, and work orders.

 ### Variable

-In our context this is a named piece of data.
-Lets say there are two cats, Whiskers and Purrcival.
-If we want to communicate about these cats we don't want to keep saying first and second cat, so instead we refer to them by their name.
-This will allow us to refer to Whiskers.Coat.Color for the collor of the coat of whiskers whitout any ambiguity.
+In code, a variable is a named piece of data.
+Let's say there are two cats: Whiskers and Purrcival.
+If we want to communicate about these specific cats, we don't want to keep saying first cat and second cat, so instead we refer to them by their names.
+This will allow us to refer to Whiskers.Coat.Color (for example) to retrieve data attributes about Whiskers without any ambiguity as to which cat we are referencing.

 ### Visual Studio